williamjsmith15/paper/paper.md

 ## Introduction
 Should probably put an introduction in here

+## Methodology
+I did some things with a method I forgot but think it was from (Smith et al 2000)

 ## Motivation
 I was motivated for this thing but don't know why anymore... :(